Having trouble sleeping at night?

 3. You Have Too Much Anxiety

 Anxiety comes with the territory of keeping up with modern society.
 We work way too much, relax way too little, and care way more than we should about what everyone thinks of us.
-This all results in one thing – chronic anxiety.
+This all results in one thing – having an existential anxiety.

 As it turns out, anxiety is a major contributing factor to sleeplessness.
 However, learning some simple meditation techniques can really give us a competitive edge against anxiety, helping us get some much-needed sleep.